J. C. Williamson's: Early years

 In 1904, J. C. Williamson entered into a partnership with George Tallis, his Melbourne manager, and Gustave Ramaciotti, his legal adviser.
 The limited liability company J. C. Williamson Limited was registered in July 1910, with shareholders including Williamson, Tallis and Ramaciotti among others.
 Actor-producer Hugh J. Ward purchased an interest in November 1910.
 In 1911 they absorbed rival company Clarke and Meynell; Clarke became a director and Meynell managing director.
 The company soon achieved outstanding successes with tours by H. B. Irving and Nellie Melba; the latter and Williamson earned £46,000 profit each from her tour.
 Williamson successfully opposed an application by Australian actors to form a union in 1913.

 After Williamson died in 1913, the company continued to operate under various managing directors, including Ward who resigned in 1922, and for many years, Sir George Tallis, and then the five Tait brothers, Charles, John, James Nevin, Edward and Frank.
 In 1920, their production company, J. & N. Tait, merged with the J. C. Williamson company.
 The firm continued to present musical comedy and operetta, including the extremely successful The Maid of the Mountains, beginning in 1917.
 Gladys Moncrieff was a hit as Teresa, appearing in over 2,800 performances of the musical.
-The firm's short-lived film production company, the J. C. Williamson Film Company, produced a number of silent feature films during 1914-1918.
+The firm's short-lived film production company, the J. C. Williamson Film Company, produced a number of silent feature films from 1914 to 1918.
+It later made the movie The Hayseeds.